Information about our freshly prepared and healthy school meals, including sample menus for primary and secondary schools.

 - products free from additives associated with health problems in young children;

 - menus that are nutritionally balanced

 From September 2014 key stage one children (reception, years 1 and 2) are entitled to a free school meal.
-For key stage two pupils (years 3, 4, 5 and 6) the average price is £2.10.
-Please note that schools set their own meal prices so you should check with your child's school for price and payment arrangements.
+For key stage two pupils (years 3, 4, 5 and 6) there is a charge for school meals.
+The average is £2.25.
+Schools set their own meal prices so you should check with your child's school for price and payment arrangements.

 In our primary schools our meals;

 - have a three-menu cycle, allowing children to become familiar with the food served;